klpn/accpdf/tagged-article/tagged-article.md

 # Introduction

+It is common to hear statements such as

+One in three
-It is common to hear statements such as "one in three persons will develop cancer during their lifetime", "one in nine women will develop breast cancer" and so on.
+:    one in three persons will develop cancer during their lifetime

+One in nine
+:    one in nine women will develop breast cancer

 Most often, such statements are based on a simple calculation of cumulative risk, i.e.\ age-specific incidence rates for a given year and cancer diagnosis are summed up to a chosen maximum age, e.g.\ 75 years, and the resulting cumulative incidence rate $r$ is then converted into a probability using the